manthan787/pyhitch/README.md

 This project is experimental implementation for a cross-version Airdrop using Zeroconf.

-I started out with Python to build the desktop application from file-sharing on local network, but didn't really like the desktop app experience.
+I started out with Python to build the desktop application for file-sharing on local network, but didn't really like the desktop app experience.

 Eventually, I decided to move on and use Electron to build the Desktop App to make it easier to hold the "cross-platform" part.